 - Suicidal thoughts or death

 The National Suicide Prevention Lifeline provides free and confidential emotional support 24/7 to everyone in the United States.
-If you are having thoughts of suicide, please call the suicide hotline at 1-800-273-8255.
+If you are having thoughts of suicide, please call or text “988” with your phone to be connected with a trained counselor.
+This new 3-digit dialing code is active across the United States.
+The previous Lifeline number of 1-800-273-8255 remains available to use as well.

 Sometimes, depression symptoms may look similar to other conditions such as adynamia, or lack of motivation.
 However, these are two different effects of TBI that are treated separately, according to the causes they stem from.

-One noticeable difference in differentiating between depression and other conditions is the loss of interest in your most favorite activities.
+One main factor in differentiating between depression and other conditions is the loss of interest in your previously favorite activities.

-It’s understandable, after having sustained a brain injury, to not enjoy loud or crowded places as much, especially if the brain is sensitive to noise.
-However, when participating in activities that you once enjoyed seems like a drag or you’re simply not interested, it may be a sign of depression.
+It’s understandable after having sustained a brain injury to not enjoy loud or crowded places, especially if the brain is sensitive to noise.
+However, if you are persistently in a depressed mood or have no interest in previously enjoyed activities, this may be a sign of depression.

-There are several methods to help treat depression after brain injury.
-Two of the most popular treatments include antidepressant medication and psychotherapy.
+There are several treatment methods to help treat depression after brain injury.
+Two of the most implemented treatments include antidepressant medication and psychotherapy.

 The following are some of the most effective types of medication and therapy to help treat depression.